-Below I’ll share with you some simple ways to experience your Higher Self.
-But first, I want to share some benefits with you.
+Here are some inevitable benefits of reconnecting with your True Nature.
 In fact, I prefer to think of these “benefits” as “semi-permanent to permanent shifts of being” depending on how strong the encounter is:

 - Lowered or completely diminished anxiety